 Laura Rose Gallo

 Laura was a Cranford graduate in 2007 and attended Georgetown University.
-She was named the most outstanding female student in Union County making many achievement in both indoor and outdoor track.
+She was named the most outstanding female student in Union County making many achievements in both indoor and outdoor track.
 She has also set five new student records at Cranford High.

 Donald was a Cranford graduate in 1980 and attended Northeastern University.
 He is a 4 year Varsity letter winner and the team captain in 1980, Eastern States and NJ State top 10 ALL-TIME, and State Sectional Champion.
 He was the record holder for the school in pole vault.